 The odds are against most people in the Android world having heard of TouchDevelop by Microsoft.
 From the start, it was designed to be used with a small touchscreen interface by hobbyists and intended to ease people into programming.
 Things haven't changed too much in that department, but the project has grown from its humble beginnings on Windows Phone to supporting iOS, Windows, Mac, and now Android.

 The app actually doesn't do very much, it only handles push notifications and acts as a shortcut to the website.
+All of the real action happens in Chrome for Android; both the Integrated Development Environment (IDE) and the scripts it creates are built on HTML5.
 Read More

 The Developer Economics 2013 report—a sort of State of the Union on app development—is out and it's packed with helpful tidbits, both for armchair analysts and programmers trying to make some sense out of this crazy software world.
 One of the most interesting observations the survey showed is there is still demand for a third platform.
 And right now they're getting it in a surprising place: on Blackberries.